-Looking For a New Chevrolet Cruze in your area?
+Looking for a Used Cruze in your area?

 Improved gas mileage, a turbocharged 4-cylinder powerplant, a fuel-miserly Eco trim, a capacious trunk and a pleasantly spacious cabin are but a few of the pluses offered in Chevy’s 2012 version of its compact Cruze sedan.The Bad